sleepingsaint/foozam/README.md

 ## Setting Up

-install all the required dependencies
+Install all the required dependencies in the requirements.txt

+You can install using the below command.

 ```bash
 pip3 install -r requirements.txt